NYPD detectives charged with raping handcuffed woman in police van

 The detectives then allegedly stopped the van in Bay Ridge, about four miles from the park.
 After they switched places in the van, Hall forced the woman to perform a sex act on him, according to prosecutors.
 Later the officers drove back to the 60th precinct and dropped off the woman, telling her to keep her mouth shut, the district attorney's office said.

-The young woman went to Maimonides Medical Center and underwent a sexual assault evidence kit, prosecutors said.
-DNA from the woman matched both of the detectives, while video surveillance showed her leaving the police van at about 8:42 p.m. that evening, according to prosecutors.
+The young woman went to Maimonides Medical Center and underwent a sexual assault exam, prosecutors said.
+DNA found on the woman matched both of the detectives, while video surveillance showed her leaving the police van at about 8:42 p.m. that evening, according to prosecutors.

 Mark Bederow, an attorney for Martins, said in a statement that the detective is "entitled to the same presumption of innocence as anyone else."